 Lavender is a natural ingredient that is known to be good for sleep and relaxation.
 You can enjoy this fragrant herb with creamy coconut milk and protein-rich blue spirulina to settle restlessness!
 Drink it warm for a more relaxing nighttime ritual.

 Doesn’t it sound so good to end a day with a cup of hot chocolate?
 This all-natural hot chocolate blend supports your immune system and helps boost the production of anandamide, which is called “the bliss molecule”.
 Moreover, you can also turn cacao into dessert!
 Doctor Melissa Berry, one of many women who advocate for veganism, is fond of mixing the ingredient with coconut milk to make dairy-free chocolate.
 Her vegan truffles are some of the most distributed products in the world.
 Besides, it's not difficult to make your own batch — in fact, the process only involves combining your ingredients and turning them into balls.
 Your measurements just have to be precise!

-Kiwi is an amazing source of antioxidants and fibre.
+Kiwi is an amazing source of antioxidants and fiber.
 This amazing fruit has been proven to help improve sleep efficiency because it contains sleep-promoting compounds, such as melatonin.
 Put slices of this super fruit along with almond milk, spinach, and bananas into your trusty blender and enjoy a green smoothie for a good night’s sleep!

-Enjoy these organic vegan blends that’ll nurture your body and soothe your mind as you drift off to dreamland.
+Balanced, calming, and smooth, this dreamy blue hue will nurture your body and soothe your mind as you drift off to dreamland.
 You deserve a good night’s sleep that’ll let you wake up flawless.